wildfly/wildfly/README.md

 Building
 -------------------

-If you already have Maven 3.0.3 or newer installed
+Ensure you have JDK 7 (or newer) installed

-> mvn install
+> java -version

-If you don't have Maven 3
+On *nix-like system use the prepared script

 > ./build.sh

-If you use Windows and don't have Maven 3
+On Windows use the corresponding batch script

 > build.bat

+If you already have Maven 3.0.4 (or newer) installed you can use it directly

+> mvn install

 Starting and Stopping JBoss
 ------------------------------------------